PMES Student/Parent Handbook

 Gifted Instruction and Advanced Content Classes at PMES

 Students who qualify for gifted services will receive advanced instruction from a gifted certified teacher in all subject areas.
 Class placement will be determined by a set of criteria per grade level.
 Questions regarding criteria may be directed to the PMES Administration Team.
 It is likely that gifted and non-gifted students will share the same teacher.
-We are very pleased that 22 teachers at PMES are Gifted Certified, either through our hiring process OR through the rigorous, graduate level, year-long gifted endorsement program.
-All 3rd, 4th and 5th grade teachers are gifted certified and highly qualified to differentiate and challenge all students, both gifted and non-gifted.
+We are very pleased that 21 teachers at PMES are Gifted Certified, either through our hiring process OR through the rigorous, graduate level, year-long gifted endorsement program.
+All 3rd, 4th and 5th grade teachers are highly qualified to differentiate and challenge all students, both gifted and non-gifted.
 Depending on a child’s service model, he or she may be pulled for Focus Resource Thinking Skills.
 We continue to exceed the State’s requirement for serving gifted students at Puckett's Mill.
 See the GCPS and GaDOE websites for additional information.

 Grading - Reporting to Parents

 Reporting Procedures: Elementary report cards describing a student’s progress are sent to parents or guardians at the end of each semester.
 Students’ grades in subject areas reflect their achievement of the essential Gwinnett County curriculum (AKS) at their grade level.
 Grades may also be checked weekly through the Parent Portal.
 Your child’s progress against Gwinnett’s reading and writing standards will be shared at conference time.

 S = Satisfactory

 Progress Indicators for Grades 2-5